PrefectHQ/prefect/docs/cloud/ui/team-settings.md

 ## API Tokens

-Generate and mange `TEAM` and `RUNNER` scoped tokens for interacting programmatically with the Prefect Cloud API.
+Generate and mange `TENANT` and `RUNNER` scoped tokens for interacting programmatically with the Prefect Cloud API.

 ![](/cloud/ui/team-api-tokens.png)